The $\mathbb{R}$-Local Homotopy Theory of Smooth Spaces: -local model structures and smooth spaces

 We can now prove a version of~\cite[Thm.~3.4.3]{Dugger:HoSheaves} in the context of simplicial presheaves on cartesian spaces rather than on manifolds.
 (There, the proof is outlined for simplicial presheaves on manifolds, where several additional steps are necessary.
 Since we work over cartesian spaces, we can employ a slightly different strategy in our proof that allows us to avoid these additional steps.)
+Let $\cc^{p/i} \colon 1_\scH \weq \Cc^{p/i}$ be a functorial fibrant replacement in $\scH^{p/i\, I}$ (we provide an explicit construction in Section~\ref{sec:Concordance}).
+Note that once a fibrant replacement $\Cc^p$ is given, $\cc^i \colon 1_\scH \weq \Cc^i$ can be defined as the composition